 Now with six Oscar nominations, two Oscar wins, and three Golden Globes under her belt, she continues to blaze new trails.
 This year, she makes her Broadway debut in The Present, her husband’s rewritten version of the famous Chekhov play, Platanov.
 She is also making her foray into the world of directing with a new Australian television series, Stateless, about the life of Cornelia Rau, a German national unlawfully detained under the Australian government’s mandatory detention program in 2004.

 When asked if she fears being unable to land Oscar-winning roles as an older actress, Blanchett named the women – Helen Mirren, Judi Dench or Maggie Smith – that have gracefully sailed past the looming iceberg of age because “they have never stopped taking risks.”
-“I don’t understand a way to work other than running towards the possibility of failure,” Blanchett admitted.
+“I don’t understand a way to work other than running toward the possibility of failure,” Blanchett admitted.
 So far, with boldness as her beacon, she has done nothing but succeed.